sak1sham/DataStream/README.md

 The documentation to create Data Pipelines is present [here](src/config/README.md).

-1. Create the pipeline configurations in the ```config/migration_mapping.py``` file as per requirements.
-Documentation to write the migration_mapping is provided in [Migration Mapping Documentation](config/README.md)

 2. Modify the ```CMD``` command in ```Dockerfile``` as per requirements.
 Also, set the environment variables in ```docker-compose.yml``` file.
 ```
 ENCR_MONGO_URL=<Temp_Mongo_DB_URL>